I feed two specific local pigeons on my window sill (though not all the time, of course).

 They have similar needs as humans, aren’t really all that different from us.
 We have abilities they don’t have.
 They have abilities we don’t have.

 They’re very intelligent.
-Birds have a capability for understanding humans (human communication) that can be downright shocking, and I have no idea how they accomplish it.
+Birds have a capability for understanding humans (human communication) that can be downright shocking, but I have no idea how they accomplish it.
 I don’t know whether all birds have this or only the smarter ones in a species or whether all bird species have this capacity.
 I have seen it in very different species of bird, however.

 Sadly, while people all over the world love pigeons, there are also lots of crazy negative myths and feelings about pigeons and other birds, just like there are lots of people who believe that the earth is flat.
 Some spend fortunes trying to prove it, too, and some even get killed during their attempts to prove that the earth is flat.
 It does not make the earth flat.